-We exist to call men and women to celebrate and to be changed by the life, death and resurrection of Jesus and His Lordship over all of our lives - for the good of our city and the world.
+We exist to call men and women to be changed by - and to celebrate - the life, death and resurrection of Jesus and His Lordship over all of our lives, for the good of our city and the world.

 We are real people infused with dynamic faith, committed to a common vision, joined together in the covenant love of our Creator.

 We used to be completely broken but are now grateful for undeserved redemption, astonished by amazing Grace, healed by forgiveness and humbled by the divine invitation to be included in the greatest cause on earth.

 We serve a good and perfect God.
 The nations are His dwelling and our lives are His vessels.
 We have compassion for the poor, and our hearts are open to the rich.

 What We Believe

 What Is the Gospel?

 At our church, you will hear the word “gospel” repeatedly because it is the most important truth that we can know and experience.
 The gospel is not merely a message that needs to be shared with non-Christians, but also with Christians.
 It is not something that mature Christians move on from, but rather something that they move deeper into.
 The gospel is the lens in which we should view theology, ministry, and all aspects of life.

 The Apostle Paul defined the word “gospel” concisely in 1st Corinthians 15:3-5 when he wrote, “Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.”
 Simply put, the gospel is all about Jesus’ life, death and resurrection, and the implications it has for us.